jianmofeng/es-plugin-input-rules/README.md

 ## Usage

-Add `test` to the plugins section of your `.eslintrc` configuration file.
+Add `input-rule` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {